Hexaer24/TheTrench/README.md

 ## Installation
-If I ever forget to place a requirements.txt, you need Selenium, Firefox and a geckodriver exe to run this
+You need Python, Pip, Selenium Firefox and a geckodriver exe to run this, though everything should be ready since it's an environment.
+Change the path in theTrench.py to your Geckodriver.exe location.